LokiJS-Forge/LokiDB/README.md

 </div>

-<h1 align="center">LokiDB 2</h1>
+<h1 align="center">LokiDB</h1>

-LokiDB is a document oriented database written in javascript, published under MIT License.
+LokiDB is a document oriented database written in TypeScript, published under MIT License.
 Its purpose is to store javascript objects as documents in a nosql fashion and retrieve them with a similar mechanism.

+LokiDB is the official successor of [LokiJS][lokijs-url].

 <h2 align="center">Install</h2>